-Honesty is really the best policy for your career, and this excellence applies to write a career objective, just as it comes out of interviewing with your life story, job interviews, colleagues and managers.
+Honesty is really the best policy for your career, and this excellence applies to writing a career objective, just as it comes out of interviewing with your life story, job interviews, colleagues, and managers.

 Being clear and honest about your ambitions is mutually beneficial to you and your prospective employer.
 Not only do you avoid potentially awkward conversations with future colleagues and employers, but being an honest employer knows how to make your role more appropriate, including providing you with opportunities to learn more and develop the most appropriate mentor.

 Career Purpose Example: I recently completed an MBA with Distinction and as a result was selected for KPMG’s prestigious graduate program.
 Always providing quality and driving innovation, I am ideally positioned to drive portfolio expansion and am ambitious about leading risk management programs for clients.